ansible-collections/overview/README.rst

 ``ansible-galaxy collection install NAMESPACE.COLLECTION``

-Q: What exactly is ansible-base for and what does it contain
+Q: What exactly is ansible-base for and what does it contain?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Ansible-base** is the name of the code and package for what github.com/ansible/ansible has become now that most of the content has been removed.